Dr. Kitley and his caring staff provide the following services:

 Sealants work only on the biting surface of the tooth so good oral hygiene will still need to be practiced to reduce the risk of cavities.
 Nutrition is also important.
 After they get a sealant, it is important that your children don’t eat things that are hard because they can break the sealant.

 Tooth extractions can be necessary for many reasons.
 Some teeth are too diseased to save.
-There are times when a tooth is too damaged.
-We might also remove teeth if your child’s mouth is overcrowded.
-We will always do a thorough examination with X-rays to determine the best course of action for your child.
-We will go through your options so we can make the right decision for your child.
+There are times when a tooth is too damaged or broken.
+Sometimes a child’s orthodontist recommends extractions to help align the teeth properly.
+We work closely with area orthodontists and can provide that service.
+We will always do a thorough examination and go through your options with you to help you determine the best course of action for your child.

 We also offer: